ABOUT THE DISPLAY

 Thousands of volunteer hours have gone into another fantastic light show.
 Many, many thanks to all of you who have helped and are still helping!
 Interested in learning the secrets of these flower creations?
 Join our Garden d’Lights volunteer program.
 Please visit our Volunteer page for more information.

 Our display gets better every year and we rely on our visitors for their continued support.
 Please consider a donation to support Garden d’Lights either at the Garden or online.

-This year, we are pleased to offer musical entertainment during Garden d’Lights.
-Although the schedule has mostly been finalized, we will still consider your request if you would like to perform during the event.
-Please contact us for more information.
+This year, we are pleased to again offer musical entertainment during Garden d’Lights.
+If your group is interested in performing, please contact us for more information.